-This is a weekly drop-in life drawing session open to all, which has been going for over twenty years now.
-It's every Saturday morning from 10:00 to 12:30 and in 2017 costs £8.00 per morning session.
-The art class takes place in the centre of Penzance, a short walk from the bus and train stations and nearby Newlyn as shown on the map below, so this really is life drawing near me.
-The Penzance Life group do meet year-round except for about a month over the xmas holiday time, though we do not meet on bank holiday weekends nor on the Saturday of the Mazey Day holiday parade in Penzance in late June each year.
+This is a weekly drop-in life drawing session open to all, which has been going for about thirty years now.
+Before Covid it was every Saturday morning from 10:00 to 12:30 with a break in the middle.
+The art class takes place in the centre of Penzance, just a short walk from the bus and train stations and nearby Newlyn as shown on the map below, so this really is life drawing near me.
+The Penzance Life group do meet year-round except for about a month over the Xmas holiday time, though we do not usually meet on bank holiday weekends, nor Easter weekend, nor on the Saturday of the Mazey Day holiday parade in Penzance in late June each year.
 Please note that you do need to switch off your phone while we are drawing here.

-Tea and coffee are provided during the tea break at 11 o'clock, but no instruction is given as this is not a tutored life class.
-As it is a drop-in class you don't need to book in advance, you can just turn up on the day.
+Simple tea and coffee were previously provided during the tea break at 11 o'clock, but no instruction is given as this is not a tutored life class.
+When it is eventually a drop-in class you won't need to book in advance, you can just turn up on the day.
 Drawing boards are available, and a very limited number of easels on a first-come first-served basis, but you do need to bring your own sketchbook and other materials.
 Models change weekly and are of all types and ages, some of them working widely in life classes and courses in Penwith.
 After a few minutes of very short, quick poses at the start of a session, we go on to gradually longer ones, and normally there will be a pose of at least half an hour after the teabreak which we have at 11am.
 There is also an excellent art shop nearby, just five minutes walk away in Penzance's fascinating and historic Chapel Street.

 If you would like to try monoprinting, water-based black ink, rollers and some modest plastic sheets to roll ink out on are available here for you to use.
 Some have found this an interesting way to try drawing differently and have gone on to use coloured inks and do large monoprints.
 For more info and inspiration have a look at our illustrated monoprint tutorial here on this site.

-From time to time we have an all-day session which maintains the same pose morning and afternoon, giving you time to do a more complete painting or drawing, but of course it is fine to just come for the morning session as usual on that day.
+From time to time previously Penzance Life Group have had an all-day session on a Saturday which maintains the same pose morning and afternoon, giving you time to do a more complete painting or drawing.
 Please do contact us if interested in future all-day sessions - everyone is welcome, and we only arrange them when there are enough participants to run it, typically about two to three times a year.

-From August 2013 we were drawing a pregnant model on the last Saturday of each month until xmas, and in October and November we held an exhibition of some of the work done in the group.
+From August 2013 we were drawing a pregnant model on the last Saturday of each month until xmas, and in October and November we held an exhibition including some of that pregnancy drawing work done in the group.

 This class takes place at the Penzance Orchestra practice room, also known as the Band Room, in Lower Queen Street Penzance, Cornwall TR18 4BJ.
 Located less than 100m from the Penzance Promenade, it's a dark granite building with high windows and a grey door with no number on it, on the east side of the street.
 This is next to number 7 and directly across the street from number 13, and a few doors down from the Regent Court veterinary surgery.
 Diagonally downhill just across the street are the chipshop, the Navy Inn pub, and the Taj Mahal restaurant.
 It's a very pleasant walk along the seafront from the historic fishing port and art colony of Newlyn, whose classic Newlyn School figure paintings of Cornwall fisherfolk are still well known and valued.
 There is a map below, and this link takes you directly to the full view of the building on Google Streetview.

 The Saturday drawing group originally started out in the Victoria Studios set up by Cornwall artist and teacher Colin Scott, which was located in Victoria Passage opposite the then offices of the Cornishman newspaper.
 When Victoria Studios closed in 1999, some of the regulars decided to continue the Saturday drawing sessions in new venues and so life goes on, offering life drawing near me to many.

 Please contact us for any further info.